libretro/RetroArch/README-lima.md

 The driver still suffers from some issues.

    - The aspect ratio is wrong.
 The dimensions of the emulator framebuffer on the screen are not computed correctly at the moment.
-   - Font rendering is non-operational.
-Implement it by copying code from OMAP and doing software blitting in the temp buffer.
-This shouldn't be so bad, since fonts aren't displayed a lot.
    - Sometimes opening RGUI the second time results in broken rendering (flickering artifacts, blending not done properly).
 I don't know where these artifacts come from and they also don't appear again when closing RGUI and opening it again.
 This needs further investigation (silent memory corruption?).
    - Limare should be able to handle a custom pitch, when uploading texture pixel data.
 This would save some memcpy for emulator cores which don't provide the framebuffer with full pitch (snes9x-next for example).